a-r-d/a-r-d.github.io/_posts/2019-11-05-how-i-built-a-custom-art-commissions-site-in-2019.markdown

 ```
 > Customer: Hey I heard you do pet portraits, can you paint my dog?
-> Girlfriend: Sure!
+> Meridith: Sure!
 Do you have a good photo?
 > Customer: How about this photo?
-> ... *girlfriend explains the kind of photo she needs*
+> ... *Meridith explains the kind of photo she needs*
 > Customer: How much does it cost for size "x"?
-> ... *girlfriend gives pricing info for various sizes*
+> ... *Meridith gives pricing info for various sizes*
 > Customer: Can you mail it to this address?
 > ... *collects mailing address*
 > Customer: OK, how do I pay you?